nicklockwood/iVersion/README.md

 	@property (nonatomic, assign) id<iVersionDelegate> delegate;

 An object you have supplied that implements the iVersionDelegate protocol, documented below.
 Use this to detect and/or override iVersion's default behaviour.
+This defaults to the App Delegate, so if you are using your App Delegate as your iVersion delegate, you don't need to set this property.

 Advanced methods